 Federal Aid and Loans

 In order to receive federal aid for the summer term, you must have submitted a FAFSA and be enrolled in at least 6 credits.
 If you're enrolled in less than six credits, you may apply for private loans only.
 We'll award any Federal Direct loan or Pell grant for which you are eligible.

 Parent PLUS Loans: Parents of dependent students who are enrolled in at least six credits may borrow a Parent PLUS loan to help finance the cost of the summer term.
-To apply, both a Master Promissory Note and an application must be completed online through StudentLoans.gov.
+The application is available online through StudentAid.gov.
 Parents must pass a credit check or have a credit-worthy endorser in order to receive this loan.

 Private Education Loans: If you're enrolled in less than six credits for the summer quarter, you can apply for a private education loan directly with the lender of your choice.
 Learn more >>